Zinbo/software-dev-repository/content/posts/Architecture/index.md

 # CDN
 Content delivey networks.

-IS a globally distributed network of proxy servers, serving content from locations closer to the user.
+They are a globally distributed network of proxy servers, serving content from locations closer to the user.

-A CDN helps to spped up static components of your blog by distributing them across a number of servers around the world.
+A CDN helps to speed up static components of your blog by distributing them across a number of servers around the world.

 Generally static files such as HTML /CSS/Js, photos, and vidoes are served from CDN, although some CDNs such as Amazon's CloudFront support dynamic content.